User Guide Cancel

 The simplest path that you can draw with the Pen tool is a straight line, made by clicking with the Pen tool to create two vertices.
 By continuing to select, you create a path made of straight-line segments connected by corner points.

 1. Place the Pen tool where you want the straight segment to begin, and select to place a vertex.
-(Do not drag.)
+Make sure not to drag.

 Clicking with Pen tool creates straight segments

-2. Click again where you want the segment to end.
+2. Select again where you want the segment to end.
 (Shift-click to constrain the angle between segments at the corner point to a whole multiple of 45°.)

 3. Continue clicking to set vertices for additional straight segments.